Top Apps for China

-Will Perrins is Opportunity China’s Partnerships Manager, and taught in Shenyang for 3 years as part of the Teach China Graduate Program.
-Opportunity China are the experts for education recruitment across China, supporting graduates through to experienced education professionals to secure their dream teaching role.
+Will Perrins is Opportunity China’s Partnerships Manager and taught in Shenyang for 3 years as part of the Teach China Graduate Program.
+Opportunity China is the experts for education recruitment across China, supporting graduates through to experienced education professionals to secure their dream teaching role.

 The Top Apps For China

 The Great Firewall of China!
 That looming threat that all China Pre-Departure’ers fear.
 No Facebook, No Instagram, No Snapchat, No Google etc. It’s a must know that a VPN is a vital tool for anyone wishing to access these globally focused sites.
 Because of all this, China’s internet landscape is very different, and isolated to the rest of the world’s – the apps that you’ll use from a mobile device will therefore also be rather different.
 Check out our Top Apps for China below: